-Zurich is one of those city that will make you want to visit again and again.
+Zurich is one of those cities that will make you want to visit again and again.
 It isn’t the typical tourist destination, like Rome, Paris, etc, therefore you won’t have to wait forever on lines and bump into huge crowds.
-Yes, Zurich (and Switzerland in general) is a pretty expensive place, but if you know where to go you can spend some bucks.
+Yes, Zurich (and Switzerland in general) is a pretty expensive place, but if you know where to go you can save some bucks.

 A few tips and facts that will come in handy

 Zurich has an amazing public transport system.
 You can get from place A to place B in no time, and can get a 24h (or more) card for around 7 euros.
 Most of the tourist attractions are in the centre, within a walking distance, so such a card will serve you well.